This post may contain affiliate links. Please read our disclosure policy.

 Table of Contents

-Ingredients You Need to Make Green Enchilada Sauce
+Ingredients for Green Enchilada Sauce

 - Tomatillos: Look for firm, bright green fruit with the papery husk intact.
+They should feel like firm tomatoes when gently squeezed.
+Smaller tomatillos tend to be more flavorful than larger ones.

 Why Homemade is Sauce Worth the Effort